michaelusantiago/sapp/README.md

 # svelte + neutralinojs + sqlite (through extensions)
-This is a sample of how to combine svelete, neutralino and sqlite3 through extensions.
+This is a sample of how to combine
+    neutralino -> desktop
+    svelte -> webapp frontend
+    sqlite3 -> filebase database through neutralino extensions.